mlochbaum/BQN/tutorial/list.md

 2          | Modifier | Left-to-right
 3          | Function | Right-to-left

-The elements of a list can have any syntactic role; it's ignored and the list as a whole is a subject.
+The elements of a list can have any syntactic role.
+It's ignored and the list as a whole is a subject.

 We introduced a few new primitives.
-The links below go to the full documentation pages for them.
+The links in the table go to their full documentation pages.

 Glyph | 1 arg                        | 2 args
 ------|------------------------------|--------